chandan-24/100DaysOfCode/README.md

 # My 100DayOfCode Challenge log
 ## Start: 14 March 2020

+### Day 23: April 5, Sunday

+**Today's Progress**:
+* Learned about how projects are actually deployed **(Development, Testing and Production environment)** and used.
+* Learned about and used Docker volumes.
+* A step towards CI/CD, get to know about Travis CI.

+**Thoughts**:
+* Just Building and deploying dummy apps is not helping much.
+I'm little good at backend development but not at forntend, so thinking to start learning react from the next day.
+* Then will build a full featured web app and will use docker for deployment, this will be more efficient way to continue. **Taking a pause here with docker**.

 ### Day 13-22: March 26, Thrusday - April 4, Saturday

 **Progress**: